Aif4thah/VulnerableLightApp/README.md

 ## 🔑 Write Up

-Become a project sponsor and gain access to all the solutions for cybersecurity challenges.
+Become a project sponsor and gain access to all the solutions.

 ## 🏭 Context